Who we are:

 We aspire to provide an artistic home where professional actors and technical artists can work on their craft amongst their peers in an environment that is collaborative, safe, and professional.

 We believe that an artistic community is only as good as its artists, and that mentoring and supporting them is therefore of paramount importance.
 We intentionally hire emerging artists when possible, and have mentored young professionals and students in directing and administration fields.

 We work hard to ensure that all artists are compensated for their work monetarily and professionally.
 We hope that artists feel challenged and invigorated by the work we choose, and that they feel empowered to leave their comfort zones in our rehearsal room, bettering themselves as artists and professionals.

 Commitment to shows that challenge audiences:

-• Laughter, anger, joy, happiness, frustration—you’ll find all of these and more in the works we choose.
+Laughter, anger, joy, happiness, frustration—you’ll find all of these and more in the works we choose.
 But the common element should always be a seed of truth.
-We strive to plant that seed in a field of high-quality entertainment and laughter, the better to grow it.
-Like that wonderful late-night conversation with a friend over a pint of beer, an Honest Pint show should resurface in your thoughts, dreams, and subtle ways you interact with the world for months or maybe years to come.
-We hope to change your perceptions, challenge your beliefs, and give you a hell of a great night in the process.
+We strive to plant that seed in a field of high-quality entertainment.
+Like that wonderful late-night conversation with a friend over a pint of beer, an Honest Pint show should resurface in your thoughts, dreams, and in subtle ways you interact with the world for months or maybe years to come.
+We hope to change your perceptions, challenge your beliefs, and give you a hell of a great time in the process.